-Do not go shopping with friends or any relatively more affluent people.
-It’s even not good to go shopping with someone who’s financial health is not as good as yours, because a tendency of showing off, comes in to play.
+2. Do not go shopping with friends or any relatively more affluent people.
+It’s even not good to go shopping with someone whose financial health is not as good as yours, because a tendency of showing off, comes in to play.

-Prepare a budget and stick to it, many feel that budgets are for people with less financial success, no, budgets are for warren Buffet too!
+5. Prepare a budget and stick to it, many feel that budgets are for people with less financial success, no, budgets are for Warren Buffet too!
 He also lives and spends as per his budget.
-Biggest of companies have budget, don’t your country have budget?
+Biggest of companies have a budget, don’t your country have a budget?
 A set spending target will deter you from impulse buying almost always.

-Out of every 2 shopping trips, make one “Window Shopping Only”.
-This will save half of your impulse spend.
+6. Out of every 2 shopping trips, make one “Window Shopping Only”.
+This will save half of your impulse spending.